Dadaism6/Dadaism6.github.io/_pages/teaching.md

 horizontal: false
 ---

-<h6>There is a saying in Chiness, called "好为人师" (be fond of teaching others), my Dad always said he should be a teacher instead of a engineer, and sometimes I feel the same.</h6>
+<h6>There is a Chinese phrase, "好为人师" (being fond of teaching others).
+My dad always said he should have been a teacher instead of an engineer, and sometimes I feel the same.</h6>

 <!-- pages/projects.md -->